stig/www.brautaset.org/_posts/2004-03-13-banking-trouble.md

 ---
 layout: post
-title: Banking Trouble
+title: Co-operative Banking Trouble
 imported: 31/01/2013
-tags: [Rants]
+tags: [Reviews]
 ---

 And here I was thinking the people I currently bank with are incompetent.
 Turns out that